otto-de-legacy/turing-microservice/turing-status/README.md

 - turing:server:routes:internal - The base-url of internal endpoints like health or status.
 - turing:status:route - The relative url of the status endpoint behind the internal route.

+#### Status Information Config

+You can set additional status information by using the following configurations

+##### Inside package.json

+- name - The name of the application.
+- description - A short description of the application's purpose.
+- version - The version of the application.
+- commit - The current commit hash of the application.
+- repository.url - The repository url of the application
+- dependencies - A list of the application's dependencies.

+##### Inside Config

+- turing:status:application:group - The group of services, this application is part of.
+- turing:server:port - The server port.
+- turing:status:team:name - The name of the team.
+- turing:status:team:contact:technical - The technical contact.
+- turing:status:team:contact:business - The business contact.

 ## Contributors